zuozhenggh/learning-library/data-management-library/database-consolidation/zdm/logical-online/adb-provision-conditional/adb-provision-conditional.md

 ### Prerequisites
 This workshop section requires having access to an Oracle Cloud account.

-## Task 1: Choosing ATP from the Services Menu
+## Task 1: Choosing Oracle Autonomous Transaction Processingfrom the Services Menu

 1. Login to the Oracle Cloud.
 2. Once you are logged in, you are taken to the cloud services dashboard where you can see all the services available to you.
 Click the navigation menu in the upper left to show top level navigation choices.